 Step 4 is the analysis phase.
-The shrinkage monitor is adapted to obtain insight into the actual level of shrinkage at article and branch levels.
+The shrinkage monitor is adapted to obtain insight into the actual level of shrinkage at article and store levels.
 The following is a description of the shrinkage monitor.

-- Insight into shrinkage and out-of-stock at product and store level and over time - The influence of selective shopping of the consumer - The relation with sales and sales variation - The relation with the Assortment - Influence of sales - Entrepreneurship, store management - Packaging and quality (shelf life) - Replenishment (service level, unit of order)
+Insight into shrinkage and out-of-stock at product and store level and over time The influence of selective shopping of the consumer The relation with sales and sales variation The relation with the assortment (breadth and depth) Packaging and quality (shelf life) The relation with Replenishment (service level, unit of order)